CiwPython/Ciw/docs/Basics/results.rst

 The Exit Node contains all individuals who have left the system:

     >>> Q.nodes[-1].all_individuals
-    [Individual 3, Individual 1, Individual 4, Individual 2]
+    [Individual 2, Individual 3, Individual 1, Individual 5, Individual 4, Individual 6, Individual 7, Individual 8, Individual 9]

 This tells us that 4 individuals have completed all their services and have left the system.
 We can also look at the individuals who are still at the service nodes:

     >>> Q.nodes[1].all_individuals
-    [Individual 10, Individual 15, Individual 16, Individual 17]
+    [Individual 12, Individual 15]

     >>> Q.nodes[2].all_individuals
-    [Individual 5, Individual 6, Individual 7, Individual 8, Individual 9]
+    [Individual 10, Individual 11]

 Combine this with the information gained from the :code:`rejection_dict`, we now know all individuals who have entered the system:

-- Individuals 1 to 4 have completed all services.
+- Individuals 1 to 9 have completed all services.
-- Individuals 5 to 9 managed to get to Node 2, but got no further.
+- Individuals 10 to 11 managed to get to Node 2, but got no further.
-- Individuals 10, and 15 to 17 entered Node 1, but got no further.
+- Individuals 12 and 15 entered Node 1, but got no further.
-- 4 Individuals were lost, thus Individuals 11 - 14 were rejected.
+- 2 Individuals were lost, thus Individuals 13 and 14 were rejected.